qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

-There are some recent developments where slow types of tests have become an order of magnitude faster, for instance testing [Vue.js](https://vuejs.org) components and [Cypress](https://www.cypress.io/) based web end-to-en tests.
+There are some recent developments where slow types of tests have become an order of magnitude faster, for instance testing [Vue.js](https://vuejs.org) components and [Cypress](https://www.cypress.io/) based web end-to-en tests, or tests with Karma that are neither unit tests (because they run in a browser) nor end-to-end tests (because they have no backend).
 This order of magnitude speed-up changes the whole game, but not only for the better.
 In this post we will dive into the effects of having fast(er) tests.